alexBCN84/react-use-device/README.md

 ```

 ## Usage

-> useDevice is a hook that returns an object with breakpoints for four devives.
+> useDevice is a hook that returns an object with breakpoints for four devices.

 ```jsx
 {
     isMOBILE: device === isMOBILE,   // app to winndw.innerWidth of 768px